One of Our Aircraft Is Missing: Awards

 Michael Powell and Emeric Pressburger were nominated for the Academy Award for Best Writing, Original Screenplay, and Ronald Neame (photography) and C. C. Stevens (sound) for Best Effects, Special Effects.
 Powell's nomination was his only Academy Award nomination – Pressburger won an Academy Award for 49th Parallel and was nominated for The Red Shoes as well.

 One of Our Aircraft Is Missing joins other British war films as one of the most "well-remembered, accomplished, and enjoyed" realist films of the period.

 In 2014, One of Our Aircraft Is Missing was included in a set of war films packaged together and sold to raise funds for The Royal British Legion veterans organisation.

 In popular culture

 One of Our Aircraft Is Missing is mentioned in the Dad's Army episode "The Lion Has Phones".
 When Lance-Corporal Jones tries to ring up GHQ, he mistakenly gets the cinema, whose operator tells him the film is on.
 There is a mention of Eric Portman and Googie Withers.
 A poster for the film is on display at the cinema.
-Correspondingly, in the episode of Dad's Army, "Time on My Hands", Pike knows how to open a parachute because, he says, he's seen it done in One of Our Aircraft Is Missing.
+Correspondingly, in the episode of Dad's Army, "Time on My Hands", Pike knows how to open a parachute because, he says, he has seen it done in One of Our Aircraft Is Missing.
 The episode "Sons of the Sea" also contains numerous elements from this film.

-In the James Bond film From Russia With Love, after dispatching an attack helicopter sent by SPECTRE, 007 observes, "I'd say one of their aircraft is missing."
+In the James Bond film From Russia With Love, after dispatching an attack helicopter sent by SPECTRE, 007 quips, "I'd say one of their aircraft is missing." in a reference to One of Our Aircraft Is Missing.

 The title is parodied by many other works: